akili init

 Examples

-Section titled “Examples”# Initialize in the current directory (uses directory name)mkdir daily-orders && cd daily-ordersakili init# Initialized data product 'daily-orders' with 6 manifest files# .akili/product.yaml# .akili/sources.yaml# .akili/transforms.yaml# .akili/quality.yaml# .akili/serving.yaml# .akili/governance.yaml
+Section titled “Examples”# Initialize in the current directory (uses directory name)mkdir daily-orders && cd daily-ordersakili init# Initialized data product 'daily-orders' with 6 manifest files# .akili/product.yaml# .akili/inputs.yaml# .akili/output.yaml# .akili/quality.yaml# .akili/serving.yaml# .akili/compute.yaml

 # Initialize with a custom nameakili init --name customer-segmentationGenerated Manifests